WELCOME

 The Bible does not teach that Adam and Eve were the first modern men to inhabit the world.
 Therefore, the Bible’s placing the creation of Adam and Eve upon the earth only approximately 6,000 years ago is not in conflict with scientists’ opinion that modern humans have been here for at least 100,000 years.
 The creation of these first modern people is recorded in the Bible in Genesis 1, whereas the creation of Adam and Eve is recorded in Genesis 2.
 The Bible does not set any time at which God created this first race whose creation was recorded in Genesis 1.
 These people were pre-Adamites who spread from Africa over all the earth.

-Fast Drop in Life Spans Proves Pre-Adamic Man
+Fast Drop in Life Spans Proves a Pre-Adamic People

 Genesis chapters 5 and 11 list the life spans of the patriarchs who were descendants of Adam and Eve.
 They cover the approximate time window from about 6000 years ago to about 4300 years ago.
 The early descendants of Adam and Eve lived to be an average of 929 years.
 We can show mathematically that there were modern humans upon the earth before Adam and Eve’s creation by observing how the life spans given